2001 LPGA Tour

 The 2001 LPGA Tour was the 52nd season since the LPGA Tour officially began in 1950.
 The season ran from January 12 to November 18.
 The season consisted of 38 official money events.
 Annika Sörenstam won the most tournaments, eight.
-She also led the money list with earnings of $2,105,868.
+She also led the money list with earnings of $2,105,868, becoming the first to top $2 million in a single season.
+Her scoring average of 69.42 also set an LPGA Tour record.

 This was the first season that the Women's British Open was considered an LPGA major.
 There were seven first-time winners in 2001: Heather Daly-Donofrio, Wendy Doolan, Tina Fischer, Kate Golden, Carin Koch, Catriona Matthew, and Gloria Park.

 The tournament results, leaders, and award winners are listed below.

 Tournament results

 The following table shows all the official money events for the 2001 season.
 "Date" is the ending date of the tournament.
 The numbers in parentheses after the winners' names are the number of wins they had on the tour up to and including that event.
 Majors are shown in bold.